RLG-Media/RLG-DATA/Documents/DEVELOPER_GUIDE.md

-# Developer Guide for RLG Media: RLG Data and RLG Fans
+# Developer Guide for RLG Media: RLG Data & RLG Fans

 Welcome to the Developer Guide for **RLG Data** and **RLG Fans**.
-This document provides a technical overview, setup instructions, architecture insights, and best practices to assist developers in effectively implementing and managing both tools.
+This document provides a comprehensive technical overview, setup instructions, architecture insights, and best practices to assist developers in effectively implementing, testing, deploying, and maintaining both tools.

 ---